jeffstevenson90/Jeff_Portfolio/README.md

 <br/>

-## My Leadership Philosophy & Focus
+## Leadership Philosophy & Approach
 As a leader in Data Analytics & Business Intelligence, I focus heavily on empowering teams, leveraging data to drive decisions, and fostering cross-functional collaboration to achieve strategic business goals.

 1. Empowering Teams :